tonydelanuez/tonydelanuez.github.io/_posts/2017-12-24-Intro-To-DevOps.md

 - Packer
 category: blog
 author: tony
-description: My notes in preparation for starting a position as an SRE.
+description: My personal notes taken in preparation for starting a position as an SRE.
 I plan to periodically update these notes to cover more tools and best practices.

 ---

 # DevOps Notes

-My notes in preparation for starting a position as an SRE.
+My personal notes taken in preparation for starting a position as an SRE.
 I plan to periodically update these notes to cover more tools and best practices.

 ### Resources: